Stuycs-K/final-project-5-wadhwa-khush-huang-geoffrey/WORKLOG.md

 ### 05/28/2024

 Experimented with color values on branc1, will need to modify methods to adjust exposure.
 Use of kernels did not work as expected.

+Notes:
+- Brightness increases by increasing the rgb values in equal proportion
+- Saturation increases by increasing the two highest rgb values
+- Contrast increase by multiplying each rgb value by the slider value